 When people think about East Germany, they usually picture East Berlin.
 The Berlin Wall.
 The Plattenbauten.
 The DDR prisons.
 It was the largest East German city with a population of 1.2 million in 1988.

 This 1950s DDR factory town was first named Stalinstadt.
-Eventually the name was changed to Eisenhüttenstadt ("ironworks city") to reflect its industrial, not political, nature.
-Located in Brandenburg (the state surrounding Berlin), it lies on the border of Poland.
+Eventually, the name was changed to Eisenhüttenstadt (ironworks city) to reflect its industrial, not political, nature.
+Located in east Brandenburg (the state surrounding Berlin), it lies on the border of Poland.

-It was planned as a model workers’ community with plentiful Plattenbau housing and job opportunities in the steel mill.
+It was planned as a model workers’ community with plentiful Plattenbau (East German apartment) and job opportunities in the steel mill.
 The style was actually quite modern, designed by architect Kurt Walter Leucht.